 - Counter-notice: Landlords have the right to serve a counter notice either admitting that the RTM company is entitled to acquire the right or disputing entitlement.

 - Serve contractor and contracts notices: Landlords are under a statutory obligation to inform contractors and also provide information to the RTM about contracts.
 The RTM company will need to decide whether it wants to retain the services of the various contractors or whether it would like to retain others.
-This must be done as soon as possible following service of the Claim Notice.
+These notices should be served on the determination date or as soon as reasonably practicable after that date.

 - Duty to Provide Information Notice: Service of this notice means that the landlord should provide specific information such as accounts.
 The landlord must respond within 28 days of notice being served however, the landlord does not have to act before the acquisition date.